Cost recovery for the inspection of notifications for onshore 'boreholes'

 Part 1: Cost recovery arrangements

 This guide is aimed at operators of onshore boreholes and others entitled to drill boreholes that are subject to the requirements of regulation 6 of the Borehole Sites and Operations Regulations 1995 (BSOR).
 It provides information about how the cost recovery scheme operates, as well as details about the scope and nature of the activities undertaken by HSE, for which costs are recovered.
-It also explains how the costs are calculated and provides the hourly fee for 2012/13.
+It also explains how the costs are calculated.

 The fee boundary and what is cost recoverable